 Change people’s lives and love what you do!
 Cochlear develops world-leading medical devices that help people hear.
 As the top 100 medical device company and market-leader in implantable hearing devices, more people choose a Cochlear-branded cochlear implant system than any other.
 Our employees tell us that the number one reason they enjoy working for Cochlear is the opportunity to make a difference to people’s lives.

 About the role -

 To be successful in this role you’ll be able to grow all aspects of the CPN Network.
 This position will support the initiative of implantable solutions being part of the hearing journey for all medically based hearing healthcare facilities.
-The CPN territory manager is responsible for attaining a specified growth number in their territory and requires clinical expertise, business acumen continuous development of hearing healthcare knowledge.
+The CPN Territory Manager is responsible for attaining a specified growth number in their territory and requires clinical expertise, sales, business acumen and continuous development of hearing healthcare knowledge.
 Responsible for providing industry leading clinical education and support while considering the needs of the business within the assigned territory.
 Responsibilities include: achieving the targeted sales revenue objectives, developing and maintaining the business and clinical relationships in the Cochlear Provider Network (CPN).

 In this role you'll have the opportunity to make a significant contribution to Cochlear's successful history of innovation by applying your knowledge of Audiology and business acumen.
 You'll know you've been successful in this role when you've expanded the CPN network in your territory.

 - Provide clinical expertise aligned to CPN sales strategies to our professional partners as an expert of Cochlear.
 This includes extensive training in person and virtual to new clinics in CPN network.

 - Provides input to growth strategies and solutions through key clinical concepts.
 Provide innovative solutions to sell solutions through education and new business models.